slai-labs/get-beam/examples/dreambooth/README.md

     python_packages="requirements.txt",
 )

-# Webhook API will take two inputs:
+# Webhook API will take the following inputs:
 # - user_id, to identify the user training their custom model
 # - image_urls, a list of image URLs
 # - class prompt, which is the **general** category of the thing being trained on (e.g. a person)